 Alarmingly, only 11 percent of NPOs view their approaches to digital as highly effective, according to a long-running survey of technology use by NetCharge.
-The remaining 89 percent of NPOs don’t achieve their full potential because they rely on outdated processes, waste their limited financial resources by supporting legacy infrastructure, and spend valuable time trying to solve technical problems they’re not really competent to solve.
+The remaining 89 percent of NPOs don’t achieve their full potential because they rely on outdated processes, waste their limited financial resources by supporting legacy infrastructure, and spend valuable time trying to solve technical problems they’re not competent to solve.

 NPOs spend a considerable amount of effort building relationships with their donors, but a single data breach incident can be enough to harm them irreparably.
 The moment donors discover that their personal information has been exposed in a breach often marks the end of their support and the start of legal consequences.

 Smaller organizations sometimes believe the mere existence of backups provides sufficient protection against all kinds of data loss incidents.
-In reality, backups are useful only if they are up to date, regularly tested to ensure their recoverability, and stored in multiple safe locations.
+In reality, backups are helpful only if they are up to date, regularly tested to ensure their recoverability, and stored in multiple safe locations.

 Most organizations that don’t have a comprehensive business continuity management program don’t meet at least one of the three above-listed requirements.
-And the worst thing is that they typically realize how inadequate their backups are only when it’s already too late.
+And the worst thing is that they typically realize how inadequate their backups are only when it’s too late.

 Instead of spreading themselves thin by implementing a business continuity management program from the ground up to maintain business functions and quickly resume after a data loss disaster has occurred, NPOs should leave this critically important task up to professionals.